nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

       <br> Expected: The total expense, total income, current balance and current target will be shown.
 Should the current balance or equal to the current target, it will prompt a good job message, otherwise it will prompt a message that balance has not reached target.

 ### Finding income/expense
+1. Finding income/expense
+   1. Prerequisites: List already contains income/expense entry/entries.
+Can be checked via `list income`/`list expense`/`list` command.
+   2. Test case:
+      <br> For income: `find /t income /de bonus`
+      <br> For expense: `find /t expense /c food /de sushi /da 03-03-2023 `
+      <br> Expected: All income with description containing "bonus" should be listed.
+All expense with category containing "food", description containing "sushi" and on date "03-03-2023" should be listed.
+Note deleted incomes/expenses will not be shown.
+   3. Test case: Should there be no income/expense entries in the list
+      <br> For income: `find /t income /de bonus`
+      <br> For expense: `find /t expense /c food /de sushi /da 03-03-2023 `
+      <br> Expected: No income/expense will be listed. status message will indicate no matching record for these search terms.
 ### Setting target & Unsetting target

 ### Setting Currency & Unsetting Currency
+1. Setting program to display currency of interest and not display unwanted currencies
+   1. Prerequisites: List already contains income/expense entry/entries.
+Can be checked via `list income`/`list expense`/`list` command.
+   2. Test case:
+      <br> For income: `set currency /cr HKD`
+      <br> For expense: `set currency /cr USD`
+      <br> Expected: All income/expense entries, balance and target will be displayed in the SGD as well as any set currencies.
+   3. Test case: Program does not support the currency
+      <br> For income: `set currency /cr JPY`
+      <br> For expense: `set currency /cr EUR`
+      <br> Expected: Error message will be shown.
+No currency will be set.